FantasyJXF/Translation/12_Debugging-and-Advanced-Topics/advanced-snapdragon.md

 Also, the logs might have filled the space.
 To delete them, do:

 ```
-rm -rf /root/logs/*
+rm -rf /root/log/*
 ```

 ### Undefined PLT symbol

 #### _FDtest

-If you see the following output on mini-dm when trying to start the mainapp, it means that you need to [update the ADSP firmware](#updating-the-adsp-firmware):
+If you see the following output on mini-dm when trying to start the px4 program, it means that you need to [update the ADSP firmware](#updating-the-adsp-firmware):

 ```
 [08500/03]  05:10.960  HAP:45:undefined PLT symbol _FDtest (689) /libpx4muorb_skel.so  0303  symbol.c